lite-xl/lite-xl.github.io/docs/developer-guide/views-examples.md

 3. Select the icons you want to include in the font
-4. Press on the `Customize Codes` tab on the top-left of the page and copy each icon glyph and paste it into the corresponding place in the `toolbar_commands` table
+4. Press on the `Customize Codes` tab on the top-left of the page and copy each icon glyph and paste it into the corresponding place in the `toolbar_commands` table (the example contains letters, so replace those letters with the corresponding glyphs)

     ![Customize Codes][customize-codes]